BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 - Windows
   See [Create Your Own SSL Certificate Authority for Local HTTPS Development](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) for instructions using the MMC snap-in
-  ToDO: Powershell way - (Need to figure out teh proper cert store)
+  ToDO: Powershell way - (Need to figure out the proper cert store)
   ToDo: The following command did not install the cert, it just brought up the manual interactive certmgr widget

 `CertMgr /add $CertificatePath /s /r localMachine root `